Our parish is staffed by Norbertine priests from Saint Michael's Abbey in Silverado, who serve in the parish church and its grammar school.

 ARE YOU INTERESTED IN BECOMING A CATHOLIC?

-Adults inquiring about Baptism into the Catholic Church, or other sacraments, should contact Tom Grebel at (714) 540-2214 x12 or [email protected].
+Adults inquiring about Baptism into the Catholic Church, or other sacraments, should contact Tom Grebel at (714) 540-2214 x120 or [email protected].

-You may also attend one of the meetings that take place on Monday evenings at 7:30 pm in the Parish Hall, beginning September 12th.
-MORE INFO
+You may also attend one of the meetings that take place on Monday evenings at 7:30 pm in the Parish Hall, beginning Sep 9th.

 Saint John the Baptist is live-streaming Masses each day on our Facebook page for the sick and homebound.